lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 |  15:0  |   rw   |   0x0   | TSU_STO | Actual setup time for stop signals                                  |

 ## TIMEOUT_CTRL
-I2C clock stretching timeout control
+I2C clock stretching timeout control.
+This is used in I2C host mode to detect whether a connected target is stretching for too long.
 - Offset: `0x50`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`